keytechx/kerb-sse-client/README.md

 ### 1. Subscribe to SSE

 Click the "Subscribe to SSE" button to:
-- Establish SSE connection to `http://localhost:8081/api/sse/subscribe/bookings/booking-123`
+- Establish SSE connection to `http://localhost:8086/api/sse/subscribe/ref/{session_id}`
-- Start receiving events for booking ID `booking-123`
+- Start receiving events for the specified session/reference ID
 - Automatically schedule an event to be published after 10 seconds

+**Note:** The session ID acts as the reference for the event channel.
+In production, this would be your `paymentSessionId` or similar identifier.

 ### 2. Receive Events

 Once subscribed, the client will:
-- Display connection status
+- Display connection status and session ID
 - Show received events in real-time
-- Display event details (ID, fields updated, timestamp, metadata)
+- Display event details (ref ID, booking ID, transaction ID, timestamp, metadata)

 ### 3. Publish Events